yop-dev/tb-cough-detection/README.md

 A modern, user-friendly application for detecting tuberculosis (TB) from cough audio samples using deep learning.

+> **IMPORTANT DISCLAIMER**: This tool is intended for screening purposes only and is not a substitute for professional medical diagnosis.
+The technology for cough analysis is still in its early development phases, and results should be interpreted with caution.
+Always consult with healthcare professionals for proper diagnosis and treatment of tuberculosis or any other medical condition.

 ## Features

 - **Intuitive Interface**: Modern, clean UI design for ease of use